thobbyAk/blockchain-developer-bootcamp-final-project/README.md

 1. Admin deploys a car with minimum commision over cars.
 2. Seller Registers an account on the blockchain.
 3. Seller uploads car information.
+4  Seller mints car as NFT.
+4. seller assings a forsale state for the NFT
 4. Buyer registers an account on the blockchain.
-5. The buyer can ppurchase a car.
+5. The buyer can ppurchase an NFT.
-6. once the seller has been credited for the transaction the seller can      remove the car.
-7. Buyer can see a ist of cars purchased
+7. Buyer can see a list of cars purchased
-8. seller can see a list of car listed for sales and their individual purchase status.
+9. seller can see a list of car listed for sales and their individual purchase status.